edgedb/easy-edgedb/README.md

 });
 ```

+The captain's book from the Demeter has a lot of other places too, so let's look at a few of them.
 The Demeter also passed through the Bosphorus.
-That's the small bit of ocean that divides Europe from Asia, so it's not a city.
-We can use the `OtherPlace' type.
-That's the one that we added some annotations to.
+That area is the small bit of ocean that divides Europe from Asia, so it's not a city.
+We can use the `OtherPlace` type for it, which is also the type we added some annotations to in Chapter 14.
 Remember how to call them up?
 It looks like this:

 ```
 SELECT (INTROSPECT OtherPlace) {